 For infertility applications, Lupron acts by suppressing ovulation.
 Before suppression occurs, the hormone will briefly provide stimulation.
 Suppression is used for frozen embryo transfer, and egg donation cycles.
 Stimulation may be used at the beginning of an IVF cycle.

 For couples using Lupron injections with IVF or IUT, total costs can add up quickly.
-Very few insurance plans cover the injections for fertility applications, and even fewer cover IVF expenses.
+Very few insurance plans cover the injections for fertility applications and even fewer cover IVF expenses.
 The average price ranges from $500 for a 4mg dose to $2,000 for bigger quantities.
-Your total spending will depend on dosage and number of cycles needed before you conceive.
+Your total ART spending will depend on dosage and number of cycles needed before you conceive.

 Brand Names and Generics